University-Of-Fool/Spectra/README.md

 5. Run `./Spectra init` to generate the configuration file.
 6. Edit the configuration file to your liking.
 7. Run `./Spectra` to start the server.

+## Multi-language Support

+You can switch languages by clicking the globe icon in the top-right corner.
+Spectra currently supports the following languages:

+- 简体中文

+- English

+Contributions of additional translations are welcome.

 ## Linux Deployment